a2smirnov/firsttest/README.md

 #        edit ./frontend/.env-(dev|prod)
 #             ./frontend/app_js/config/settings.js-(dev|prod)
 #           to setup frontend parameters
+#        use ./backend/build-back dev|prod to create local containers
-#        use ./backend/build-back dev|prod to create and run local containers
+#        use ./backend/start-back dev|prod to create and run local containers
 #	 use ./frontend/cloud-front-push dev|prod to push docker image to cloud registry
 #	 use ./frontend/stop-front dev|prod to stop and remove local containers
 #